NexPlayer/Android-SDK/advanced.md

 #### String getStringProperty (NexProperty property)

-Gets the string value of an individual NexPlayer™ property.
+Gets the string value of an individual NexPlayer property.

-Properties control the behavior of NexPlayer™ and the features that are enabled.
+Properties control the behavior of NexPlayer and the features that are enabled.

 This gets string properties; for integer properties, use getProperty instead.